 Provide services that offer ways to resolve post-separation family disputes and further the best interests of children

 Family Justice Services Division (FJSD) delivers programs and services that promote the timely and just resolution of family disputes within a comprehensive family justice system.
 Through community-based Justice Access Centres and Family Justice Centres, FJSD provides various in person and virtual programs and services, including initial needs determination, dispute resolution, Section 211 Family Law Act reports, and Parenting After Separation online courses.

-As a Family Justice Counsellor dedicated to delivering dispute resolution services you will provide information, brief services, brief counselling, referrals, mediation, and short-term counselling to families experiencing separation or divorce.
-These services are provided to offer out-of-court processes for resolving family disputes.
-You will screen all clients for the incidence of family violence, make referrals to appropriate community and legal resources, prepare documents and be responsible for documenting case management decisions.
+As a Family Justice Counsellor dedicated to delivering dispute resolution services you will provide information, referrals, mediation, and short-term counselling to families experiencing separation or divorce.
+These services are provided to support families with family law issues and offer out-of-court processes for resolving family disputes (where appropriate).
+You will screen all clients for dynamics of family violence, engage clients in immediate safety planning where necessary, make referrals to appropriate community and legal resources, prepare documents and be responsible for documenting case management decisions.

-For information about the Indigenous Applicant Advisory Service please visit: Indigenous Applicant Advisory Service – Province of British Columbia (gov.bc.ca)
+The Indigenous Applicant Advisory Service is available to Indigenous applicants (First Nations, status or non-status, Métis, or Inuit) seeking work or already employed in the BC Public Service.
+For information about the Indigenous Applicant Advisory Service please visit: Indigenous Applicant Advisory Service – Province of British Columbia (gov.bc.ca).

 - A recognized undergraduate degree.

 Note: Applicants who obtained their degree in a “foreign country” must have that degree evaluated through the International Credential Evaluation Service (ICES).
 Definition of “foreign degree” is any degree outside of Canada.